raspberrypilearning/relax-stretch/en/step_8.md

 **How about adding a new exercise routine?**

-Using some of Nadia's currently unused costumes or even duplicate an existing costume, edit the costume to make a new position costume of your own!
+You could use some of Nadia's currently unused costumes or even duplicate an existing costume, and edit the costume to make a new position costume of your own!

-Would you use the `say`{:class="block3looks"} or `Text to Speech`{:class="block3extensions"} for the instructions?
+Would you use the `say`{:class="block3looks"} or `Text to Speech`{:class="block3extensions"} block for the instructions?
 It's completely up to you.

 **You could even add controls to change the speed of the routines.**